elastisys/compliantkubernetes/docs/user-guide/index.md

 ## Getting started quickly

-Compliant Kubernetes is a Kubernetes distribution that consists of the best (community-driven) open source components in the cloud native space, configured for security and platform stability.
+Welkin is a Kubernetes distribution that consists of the best (community-driven) open source components in the cloud native space, configured for security and platform stability.
 It does not contain any proprietary technology, and no vendor-specific tooling, such as command-line tools or abstractions that only work in this distribution.
 To the greatest extent possible, all technology contained within the distribution is community-driven open source, as in, not under a single vendor's control or governance.
 The distribution is itself open source, and is also designed and developed in a transparent manner (see our [Architectural Decision Records](../adr/index.md)).